python/cpython/Doc/library/email.header.rst

 Notice here how we wanted the :mailheader:`Subject` field to contain a non-ASCII character?
 We did this by creating a :class:`Header` instance and passing in the character set that the byte string was encoded in.
-When the subsequent :class:`Message` instance was flattened, the :mailheader:`Subject` field was properly :rfc:`2047` encoded.
+When the subsequent :class:`~email.message.Message` instance was flattened, the :mailheader:`Subject` field was properly :rfc:`2047` encoded.
 MIME-aware mail readers would show this header using the embedded ISO-8859-1 character.

 .. versionadded:: 2.2.2